Deez-puff/CALC-201/README.md

-# 🌟 Stylish Calculator using Python & Tkinter 🌟
+#Stylish Calculator using Python & Tkinter

 A simple yet elegant calculator built using Python's `tkinter` library.
 This project provides a user-friendly graphical interface with basic arithmetic operations including addition, subtraction, multiplication, and division.
 It is designed with aesthetics in mind, featuring a dark theme and intuitive layout.

 ---

-## 🚀 Features
+##  Features

 ✔ Clean and modern dark-themed interface
 ✔ Perform basic arithmetic operations: `+`, `-`, `*`, `/`